AshesOfOwls/jquery.tacky/README.md

 Credits
 -------

-A big thanks to all of our [contributors](https://github.com/McPants/jquery.shapeshift/graphs/contributors)!
+A big thanks to all of our [contributors](https://github.com/McPants/jquery.tacky/graphs/contributors)!

-Sites Using Shapeshift
+Sites Using Tacky
 ----------------------

-Got a project that you are using shapeshift on?
+Got a project that you are using tacky on?
 Let us know and we will happily throw a link to your page here!